Key Trailer Inspection Points

 1. Coupler: Check the coupler and latch for smooth operation.
 Periodically grease the latch and coupler spring.

-2. Safety chains/cable: A weak link in your safety chains or rusted cables could cost you your rig should the coupler detach on the highway.
+2. Safety chains/cable: A weak link in your safety chains or rusted cables could prove disastrous should the coupler detach on the highway.
 Spring for some new chains and cables if the old ones have deteriorated to the point where the metal is flaking off and wearing thin.